ibrahimFN/k/README.md

 python3 -m pip install -U BenBotAsync==1.0.1
 ```

-Then fill out ``config.json`` with your configuration & run Start Bot.bat
+Then fill out ``config.json`` with your configuration & run the fortnite.py file!

+## Commands
+For a list of commands, <a href="https://github.com/KaosDrip/fortnitepy-bot/wiki/Commands">click here.</a>

-## Config Documentation do not write your email and password in here
+## Config Documentation
 ```
 "email": "",                                                - The bot accounts email.
 "password": "",                                             - The bot accounts password.